Skip to content

 Semantic Release Tags#

-release-please runs on merges to main and uses conventional commit prefixes to prepare/version releases.
+.github/workflows/semantic-release.yaml runs on merges to main and uses conventional commit prefixes to compute the next version.

 • fix: -> patch release (X.Y.Z+1) default for most updates